 We have a wide range of classes to suit all ages.
-Please dip in!
-As our Sight Reading Classes have been popular, we have added a new class this year – Sight Reading for Year 10 and over – OPEN which we hope will gain some notable interest.
+Do dip in and select from the wide variety of classes on offer!
+Our Sight Reading Classes have become so popular that we have now added, new for this year – Sight Reading for Year 10 and over – OPEN which we hope will gain some notable interest.

 Festivals are the shaping of so many young people, not only to share and exhibit their talents, but also to help them grow and gain self-esteem.
 We hope our Festival will nurture and encourage all to develop their skills, and will lead them eventually to a confident future.

 At a time when many Festivals are struggling, we consider ourselves fortunate to have such a stimulating and lively Festival.
-It is expanding in many ways, and not only in Speech and Drama.
+It has been expanding in many ways.
+We have a thriving Music and Classical Guitar section, and this year, Dance will be introduced for the first time.
+We may have missed some time, but will be making-up for it!
 These are exciting times, giving opportunities to children and adults to perform and receive valuable feedback.
 We are totally indebted to our wonderful volunteers who come to assist, without whom we could not operate, and our small Committee is truly grateful.

-RWB Arts Festival aims to promote all “Arts” being taught and performed in Royal Wootton Bassett, Wichelstowe, Swindon, and surrounding areas.
+RWBAF aims to promote all “Arts” being taught and performed in Royal Wootton Bassett and surrounding areas.
 There is something for everyone to demonstrate their skills.
 We hope you will all enjoy engaging with the spirit of the Festival, and will leave enriched by your experience.